Intuitive Digital Turns 8! A Reflection

-About 3 years later I ended up applying to become an Account Manager at Intuitive, and while I find that story fun in itself, let’s skip ahead and 4 years later I’m still thrilled to be here, developing my digital marketing skills and growing into a larger role.
+About 3 years later I ended up applying to become an Account Manager at Intuitive Digital, and while I find that story fun in itself, let’s skip ahead and 4 years later I’m still thrilled to be here, developing my digital marketing skills and growing into a larger role.

 A unique and sincere group of individuals